tidb-samples/tidb-nodejs-mysql2-quickstart/README.md

 **For your existing project**

-Run the following command to install the Node.js driver `mysql2` package for the database connection and the `dotenv` package for loading environment variables from a `.env` file:
+Run the following command to install the following packages:

+- `mysql2`: The Node.js MySQL driver for the database connection.
+- `dotenv`: The utils package to loading environment variables from the `.env` file.

 ```shell
 npm install mysql2 dotenv --save